floweredscarf/su25/labs/lab01/index.md

 searchable: true
 ---

+{% capture alertContent %}
+**Warning:** this assignment is not officially released yet.
+This spec is subject to change until this warning disappears.
+{% endcapture %}
+{% include alert.html type="warning" content=alertContent%}

 ## [FAQ](faq.md)

 Each assignment will have an FAQ linked at the top.
 You can also access it by